awsdocs/aws-cloudtrail-user-guide/doc_source/logging-data-events-with-cloudtrail.md

             ]
         },
         {
-            "Name": "Log all events for AWS Glue tables", "FieldSelectors": [
+            "Name": "Log all events for AWS Glue tables created by Lake Formation", "FieldSelectors": [
                 {
                     "Field": "eventCategory",